- Reading News from Ms. Sullivan

 Ms. Harmon’s Speech and Language Update

-Book of the month: There Was An Old Lady Who Swallowed Some Snow, by Lucille Colandro.
+Book of the month: There Was an Old Lady Who Swallowed a Rose by Lucille Colandro

 Email me anytime email@example.com with any questions or concerns!